Fast Food Club Fast Food Club

 Image Credit: Clément Bucco-Lechat, licensed under CC BY-SA 3.0.
 Via Wikimedia Commons.

 Think clear meat jelly cradling peas, chicken, and mystery shapes, gleaming like a science project.
 Aspic had swagger once, the height of fancy dining, proof you owned a mold and patience.
-Today, you would get side-eye for trapping dinner in a wobbly dome.

 You can taste the ambition, if not the joy.
 The texture fights back, sliding and squeaking against the fork.
-Try explaining the allure to friends without sounding like a dare.

 Gelatin mold